 - Offer below-knee graduated compression stockings with an ankle pressure greater than 23 mm Hg to patients with proximal DVT a week after diagnosis or when swelling is reduced sufficiently and if there are no contra-indications.
 Advise patients to continue wearing the stockings for at least two years.
 Stockings need to be worn only on the affected leg or legs.

-- Offer temporary inferior vena caval filters to patients with proximal DVT or PE who cannot have anticoagulation treatment, and remove the inferior vena caval filter when the patient becomes eligible for anticoagulation treatment.
+- Offer temporary inferior vena caval filters to patients with proximal DVT or PE who cannot have anticoagulation treatment; remove the inferior vena caval filter when the patient becomes eligible for anticoagulation treatment.

 - Many individuals who have a first episode of DVT or PE will have a recurrent event.

-- Risk of recurrence may be reduced by the use of compression stockings.
+- Risk of recurrence is reduced by the use of compression stockings.

-- May develop after a DVT due to damage to the deep veins and their valves.
+- It may develop after a DVT, due to damage to the deep veins and their valves.

-- Affects 20-40% of patients after DVT of the lower limb and can have a significant impact on quality of life.
+- It affects 20-40% of patients after DVT of the lower limb and can have a significant impact on quality of life.

-- Risks associated with the syndrome include older age, obesity, a history of previous ipsilateral DVT, iliac-femoral location of the current thrombosis, failure to recover promptly from the acute symptoms, and insufficient quality of oral anticoagulant therapy.
+- Risks associated with the syndrome include older age, obesity, a history of previous ipsilateral DVT, iliofemoral location of the current thrombosis, failure to recover promptly from the acute symptoms and insufficient quality of oral anticoagulant therapy.